imascio/perturbsci-pipeline/README.md

 ```{bash}
 bash main_pipeline.sh > output.log 2> messages.log
 ```
-Errors and other messages will be saved to messages.log and normal output will be written to outpt.log.
+Errors and other messages will be saved to messages.log and normal output will be written to output.log.

 You will get fastq files and sam files ouput at each processing step in the `gex_processing` directory.
 The guide counts will be output to the `gdo_processing` directory.
 You will get a final seurat object with the guide and gene expression counts in the `gex_processing` directory.
 Proceed by checking the QC metrics (nCount_RNA, nFeature_RNA, nCount_GDO) and follow Seurat clustering workkflows to analyze your data, including the `MULTIseqDemux` function to assign guides.